thaisrfernandes/PinterestLikeGrid/README.md

 PinterestLikeGrid uses a helper method called `splitData` to split the data array into the specified number of columns.
 The method returns an array of arrays of hashable items.

 Then, it uses a `HStack` to display the columns and a `VStack` to display the items in each column.
-It also uses the `matchedGeometryEffect` modifier to provide a nice animation effect when the items are added or removed from the grid.

 `getIndexInList(for:)` is a helper method that returns the index of a specified item from the data array.